chiragsanghvi/employee-directory/readme.md

 ## Employee Directory ##

-### Sample Application built with Backbone.js and Twitter Bootstrap using 2 data adapters viz. in-memory store and [Appacitive](http://www.appacitive.com) for persistences ###
+### Sample Application built with Backbone.js and Twitter Bootstrap using 2 data adapters viz. localstorage and [Appacitive](http://www.appacitive.com) as data store ###

-"Backbone Directory" is a simple Employee Directory application built with [Backbone.js](http://backbonejs.org) and [Twitter Bootstrap] (http://twitter.github.io/bootstrap/).
+"Employee Directory" is a simple application built with [Backbone.js](http://backbonejs.org) and [Twitter Bootstrap] (http://twitter.github.io/bootstrap/).

 Refer to [this blog post]() for more information about the application.